-- Restrictions: It is illegal to harvest or possess any freshwater mussels or clams.
+- Restrictions: Harvest Prohibited.
+It is illegal to harvest or possess any freshwater mussels or clams.

 - Harvest Method: Hand or hand-powered tools.

-- May be taken at Willamette Falls only.
+- Pacific lamprey may be taken at Willamette Falls only.

-- Must have in possession both a Personal Use Permit and a Possession Permit issued from the ODFW Office in Clackamas when harvesting lamprey.
-Possession Permit does not authorize harvest of lamprey.
+- Must have in possession both a Personal Use Permit and a Possession Permit issued from the ODFW office in Clackamas.

-- Season, harvest hours and possession limits established by the Oregon Fish and Wildlife Commission are printed on Personal Use Permit.
+- Season, harvest hours and possession limits are printed on Personal Use Permit.